 Categories: Civil Litigation and Dispute Resolution Appellate Practice

-1. Be capable of applying the Rules of Evidence to determine the admissibility of evidence in a litigation context.
+1. Have a good understanding of the Rules of Evidence and the ways they govern the flow of evidence in litigation.

-2. Be capable of contemplating and incorporating the effects of the Rules of Evidence when structuring transactions and interactions even where there is no litigation.
+2. Have an understanding of how the Rules of Evidence affect the ways lawyers structure transactions and interactions even where there is no litigation.